2 new features in Asana to help your team gain clarity and context in the new year

 How to use Asana effectively for education

-Let us tell you another secret – Asana is just as easy to use for educational goals.
+Let us tell you another secret – is just as easy to use Asana goals for education.
 Let’s look at a couple of examples where you can use the project management platform Asana for education.

 For example, you are preparing a collaborative project with your team on a certain subject.
 Just as with project management, you can add multiple collaborators to a single task and distribute responsibilities using subtasks.
 For example, you are working on a large report on astrophysics.
 A couple of people on your team will be working on the visual part of the report and you can set up a subtask for them with the details.
 Other participants will do the analytical part: they can easily attach tables or other documents to the task.
 The entire task is allocated a certain amount of time to complete.